Interaverse/YelpApp/README.md

 ---

-*This README was generated with assistance from an AI.*
+*This README was generated and updated with assistance from an AI.*